-When we retire and leave the labor market, it is more than likely that our income will be reduced.
+When we retire and stop working, it is more than likely that our income will be reduced.
 If you don’t want your current lifestyle to suffer in the future because of weak finances, it is essential to have savings and start saving now.
 Savings can make our retirement wonderful and worry-free!

 No one knows for sure what the future holds.
 An illness, an accident, a theft, or a major car breakdown.
 These unexpected events can throw a household economy completely off rails.

 However, this does not happen when we have money saved up to deal with them.
-Saving makes it possible to deal with unexpected expenses without them becoming a major burden on our finances.
+Savings make it possible to deal with unexpected expenses without them becoming a major burden on our finances.

 Tip: It is best to put your emergency reserve or savings in a separate bank account, to which you transfer a monthly amount or if you don’t have a regular income, you can deposit money as and whenever you can.
 This money should not be touched for any regular expenses and should only be used in case of planned big expenses like emergencies or travel fund etc.

-We all have some projects in mind for the longer term that we would like to fulfill one day: to study, to set up a company, or to expand our current business.
+We all have some projects in mind for the longer term that we would like to fulfill one day: to study, set up a company, or expand our current business.

 These projects are much easier to execute if you have some sort of security backing you in the form of savings.
 Savings are necessary to execute any project in the long term.

-If, for example, you want to set up a company, with savings we will be more sure of our decisions and less afraid of failure, which most definitely contributes to a faster take-off.
+If, for example, you want to set up a company, with savings we will be more sure of our decisions and less afraid of failure, which most definitely contributes to faster execution.

 Turning a profit from your savings is really fulfilling and can help you realize your bigger dreams.

 Savings equals solvency.
-If you have debts, it is important to set aside a part of your savings to pay them off.
+If you have debts, it is vital to set aside a part of your savings to pay them off.

 Becoming a parent is one of the most special moments of our lives.
 And from that very exact moment, we start planning for what we leave behind for our children when we depart.

 It is our responsibility to leave a good comfortable life for them.
-Our children and close relatives will thank us for leaving them a consistent heritage in the form of an inheritance.
+Our children and close relatives will thank us for leaving them a legacy in the form of an inheritance.

 To build up this wealth, it is essential to save during our working lives.
 It is not a question of accumulating wealth in order to be the richest in the cemetery, but of thinking about the future of the most important people in our lives when we are no longer with them.